Enter to Win A 2-Night Stay + Spa Treatments at Omni Grove Park Inn

 1. No experience is needed.
 You will have very experienced guides to lead you.

-2. Bring a change of clothes, towel and extra shoes for the trip to change at the outpost.
-During the summer, shorts, swimsuits and t-shirts are fine.
-In the spring and fall, wear wool garments, a jacket or sweater.
-Most outfitters have wet suits or spray jackets (may be an extra charge) if it's chilly.
+2. Bring a change of clothes, towel, and extra shoes for the trip to change at the outpost.
+During the summer, shorts, swimsuits, and T-shirts are fine.
+In the spring and fall, wear wool garments, a jacket, or a sweater.
+Most outfitters have wet suits or spray jackets (which may be an extra charge) if it's chilly.
 Don't wear jeans or all cotton clothing.
 Synthetic clothing is best.

-3. Secure watersport sandles, tennis shoes or wetsuit booties (cooler weather) are best for feet.
+3. Secure watersport sandals, tennis shoes, or wetsuit booties (cooler weather) are best for feet.

 5. If you bring a camera, make sure it is waterproof.
 The one-time use, waterproof cameras are the best bet.
 There will be stretches of calmer water for photos.
 Many outfitters provide professional photo services on the river.